aws-samples/aws-devops-pipeline-accelerator/aws-codepipeline/terraform/README.md

 # AWS CodePipeline for deploying Terraform IAC resources
-This directory contians the code and resources on how to build centralised templates for your infrastructure deployment pipeline using Terraform and AWS CodePipeline.
+This directory contains the code and resources on how to build centralised templates for your infrastructure deployment pipeline using ***Terraform and AWS CodePipeline***.

 ## Requirements
 1. An AWS Account with necessary permissions/roles to create Codecommit Repositories and CodePipeline components.